Brady throws for 2 TDs, SB champions dominate Eagles 31-15 | Times Leader

 “We did some good things,” Brady said.
 “I think we’re just going to have to keep doing what we did today.
 Everyone’s got to touch it, make some explosive plays.
 Did a good job possessing it, the defense played great, so it was a great team win.
 Special teams played awesome — one of the best days we had on special teams all year.”

-Brady completed 29 of 37 passes without an interception while extending his postseason record for TD passes to 85.
+Brady completed 29 of 37 attempts without an interception while extending his postseason record for TD passes to 85.

 Giovani Bernard scored on a 2-yard run and Ke’Shawn Vaughn, a second-year pro filling in for injured running backs Leonard Fournette and Ronald Jones, covered the final yard of a 70-yard drive that put the Bucs up 14-0.